-In Tunisia, targeting transfers to poor people has become increasingly important because structural adjustment programs have imposed cuts in food subsidies, traditionally the main way to fight poverty.
+In Tunisia, targeting transfers to poor people has become increasingly urgent because structural adjustment programs have imposed cuts in food subsidies, traditionally the main way to fight poverty.
 This is all the more so that the leakage from food subsidies to non-poor people is considerable, while failure to substantially serve all in the target group is common.
-The Tunisian Universal Food Subsidies Programme (TUFSP) is the main policy instrument for alleviating poverty in Tunisia.
+The Tunisian Universal Food Subsidies Programme (TUFSP) is the main policy for alleviating poverty in Tunisia.
 Since 1970, basic foodstuffs have been under subsidy to protect the purchasing power and the nutritional status of the poor.
-Even if the poor benefited from it, this program was inefficient and costly.
-Indeed, about 4 percent of the GDP was spend in subsidies by 1990 (10 percent of total government expenditure) and the richer households received much more from the program than the poor in absolute terms.
-In such situation, transfer schemes might alleviate poverty at a lower budgetary cost, provided that the method used to design the scheme performs well.
+Even if beneficial to the poor, this program was inefficient and costly.
+Indeed, about 2.9 percent of GDP was spent in subsidies by 1990 (10 percent of total government expenditure, and still slightly less than two percent nowadays).
+Furthermore, the richer households received much more from the program than the poor.
+Improvement of this subsidy program has been found limited by preference patterns, income inequality and the size of individual subsidies (Alderman and Lindert, 1998).
+In such situation, transfer schemes might alleviate poverty at a lower budgetary cost, provided that the method used to design the scheme performs well, as argued by Alderman and Lindert.
 This is consistent with one of the three key challenges identified by the World Bank to meet the goals of the 10th Economic Development Plan: to strengthen the performance of social programs while maintaining budget balances (The World Bank, 2004).
+Meanwhile, maintaining social stability through a better safety net is still a major challenge in Tunisia (Hassan, 2006).
+However, a past substitution of food subsidies with direct cash transfers to the poor ended in riots in the 1980s because the proposed transfer system was perceived as leaving aside a large proportion of the poor.
+Other issues about social welfare, inequality and horizontal inequity could be raised about such policies in Tunisia (as in Bibi and Duclos, 2006).
+In this paper we focus on poverty.